kamemia/MemoryGame/README.md

 1. Clone this repository to your local machine.

-2. Change into the directory of the cloned repository: `cd mightymeld-memory`.
+2. Change into the directory of the cloned repository: `cd MemoryGame`.

 3. Run the install command: `npm install`